skoenig/vimwiki-todo/README.md

 ## Why yet another todo list manager?
 Todo list managers are a dime a dozen, so why another one?
 It's simple: I've tried many (great for procrastinating) and haven't found another one that has the exact features I wanted.
 So I wrote my own.

-Some concepts from [todo.txt](http://todotxt.org/) such as projects are removed for simplicity, priorities can be expressed by moving tasks higher in the todo list ;), contexts have been implemented with vimwiki tags, and there is some additional functionality such as recurring tasks and listing tasks based on their due date.
+Some concepts from [todo.txt](http://todotxt.org/) such as projects are removed for simplicity, priorities can be expressed by moving tasks higher in the todo list ;), contexts have been implemented with vimwiki tags, and there is some additional functionality such as recurring tasks (based on [Graham Davies' todo.txt cron helper](https://github.com/abztrakt/ya-todo-py/blob/master/todo_cron.py)) and listing tasks based on their due date.

 ## Usage
 Vimwiki todo list have following format: